flipstaq/flipstaq/docs/global-architecture.md

-# FlipStaq eCommerce Platform - Global Architecture
+# Flipstaq eCommerce Platform - Global Architecture

 ## Overview

-FlipStaq is a modern, scalable, multi-vendor eCommerce platform built with a microservices architecture.
+Flipstaq is a modern, scalable, multi-vendor eCommerce platform built with a microservices architecture.
 The platform uses an **API Gateway pattern** with dedicated microservices for different business domains.

 **Current Implementation Status**: This document reflects only the currently implemented features and services.